cloudflare/workers-docs/content/tutorials/localize-a-website/_index.md

 title: 'Localize a Website'
 ---

-The `HTMLRewriter` class built into the Cloudflare Workers runtime allows for parsing and rewriting of HTML at the edge, giving developers the ability to efficiently and transparently customize their Workers applications.
-In this tutorial, we'll build an example internationalization and localization engine (commonly referred to as 'i18n' and 'l10n') for your application, automatically translating the content of your website or application depending on where your visitors are in the world.
+The [`HTMLRewriter`](/reference/apis/html-rewriter) class built into the Cloudflare Workers runtime allows for parsing and rewriting of HTML at the edge, giving developers the ability to efficiently and transparently customize their Workers applications.
+In this tutorial, we'll build an example internationalization and localization engine (commonly referred to as "i18n" and "l10n") for your application, automatically translating the content of your website or application depending on where your visitors are in the world.

 [![Demo Image](/tutorials/localize-a-website/i18n.jpg)](https://i18n-example.workers-tooling.cf)